 PEOPLE Your Needs Our Priority Targeted Action 2023/24 Progress Status Supporting the rights of all people in Kāpiti to connect and participate in community life now and in the future.
 D Increase inclusive spaces and creative opportunities for all, and ensure intergenerational inequity is addressed.
 Build strong community centres, both precincts and physical buildings.
 Considering redevelopment options for Te Newhanga Kāpiti Community Centre.
 Feasibility study completed for an indoor sports and recreation centre.
 Community hui on youth, community safety and community resilience.
 On track Progressively refresh our townships, so that current and future generations bear the burden and benefits.
 Progressing Ōtaki as a priority development area, in the regional work.
 Progressing township design for Waikanae and Paraparaumu, in line with private developments.
 On track Progress towards an Age- friendly Kāpiti.
 Endorsed the Age-Friendly Approach in 2023.
 Now working with Age-Friendly reference group on implementation.
 On track Ensuring the Kāpiti economy E Enable residents to earn a living in Kāpiti, through increased tourism and economic development.
 Land the Kāpiti story. - Progressed the Kāpiti Destination story with initial option shared with Strategy, Operations, and Finance Committee in July 2024, and the tourism ector in August 2024.
 On track thrives, so that people can 'make a living' in our District.
 Refresh our Destination Management Plan to refocus effort and increase tourism.
 Economic Development Kotahitanga Board (EDKB) and Tourism Board set priorities for 2023/24, endorsed by Council.
 Reintroducing Kapiti.co.nz website.
 Exploring opportunity for Kāpiti to be a RTO.
 On track Increase support for the tourism and hospitality industry.
 Major Events \$ to Māoriland Film Festival, Kāpiti Food Fair, Kāpiti Half Marathon, Ōtaki Kite Festival, Women's Triathlon, Xterra, and Matariki.
 Preparing to stand-up a creativity cluster in Q4.
-On track 1 3 F Implement the housing strategy.
-Progress an Affordable Housing Entity or approach to improve access to housing.
+On track Improving access to affordable, warm, dry and safe housing cess to housing strategy. fordable, arm, dry and fe housing tions that eets our local Progress an Affordable Housing Entity or approach to improve access to housing.
 Council approved new Affordable Housing Entity.
 Trustees now appointed.
 One-off contestable community and affordable housing seed fund established.
 New process with Kāinga Ora established re social housing allocation and a combined Kāpiti list.
 Secured Central government funding of just under \$10m for housing in Ōtaki.
-On track Improve older persons housing.
+On track options that meets our local need.
+Improve older persons housing.
 Two-phased review of Older Persons Housing completed in 2023.
 Options to improve housing via Trust now in LTP consultation.
-On track Improving our overall health through access to affordable health services in our community. for a health ss strategy to create more coordination and more service.
+On track Improving our overall health through access to affordable health services in our community. health for a health strategy to create more coordination and more service.
 Take a lead advocacy role in local health, along with the community and iwi. - Refresh of KHAG, and its work programme.
 Engaging sector in Kāpiti and Ōtaki (two different regions) on the health strategy.
 This includes iwi-partnership boards, as locality work is clarified under new government.
 On track Map local health need. - The Kāpiti Health Advisory Group (KHAG) is updating its initial analysis; this will be incorporated into a social needs assessment in 2024/25.
 On track Develop local solutions to health services - KHAG is progressing 'access to services' work, and a business case for polyclinic now in progress.
 On track Set a health strategy. - Community consultation undertaken on health strategy 'direction of travel'.
 On track